 After a degree in Animal Science at the University of Leeds, I undertook my veterinary degree at The Royal Veterinary College, University of London and qualified as a veterinarian in 1995.
 I then spent 11 years in industry and private practice before going back to do a PhD supported by the Wellcome Trust.
 I first undertook a one-year Wellcome Trust Veterinary Research Entry Fellowship before becoming an Wellcome Trust Integrated Veterinary Training Fellow.
 The first three years of funding were for a PhD entitle Proteomic and transcriptomic signatures of cartilage ageing and diesaese.
 The next three years of the fellowship were in a post doctoral role in which I studied a ‘A Systems Biology Approach to Musculoskeletal Ageing’.
 I am currently a Wellcome Trust Clinical Intermediate Fellow studying ‘The role of small nucleolar RNAs in cartilage ageing and disease’.
+My research group studies the epigenetics of musculoskeletal aging and disease in man, dogs and horses.
+The 'Peffers Lab' consists currently of four PhD students, two post doctoral research associates and a masters student.
+We also accept visiting students and scientists from all levels of research from undergraduates to principle investigators.

 CURRENT PHD STUDENTS